-5b) Of the total number of patients who required a home visit following their definitive clinical assessment, how many were prioritised as urgent and seen
+5b) Of the total number of patients contacts that who required a home visit following their definitive clinical assessment, how many were prioritised as urgent P2F2F and seen

-This is the total number of patients who required a home visit and were prioritised as urgent following their definitive clinical assessment.
-The number of urgent patients who required a home visit should be split as follows:
+This is the total number of patients contacts that who required a home visit and were prioritised as urgent P2F2F following their definitive clinical assessment.
+The number of urgent P2F2F patients who required a home visit should be split as follows:

-- in 120 minutes (2 hours) or less following the completion of definitive clinical assessment; and - after 120 minutes (2 hours) following the completion of definitive clinical assessment.
+- in 120 minutes (2 hours) or less following the completion of definitive clinical assessment; and - after 120 minutes (2 hours) and up to and including 480 minutes (8 hours); and following the completion of definitive clinical assessment. - Over 480 minutes (8 hours) following the completion of definitive clinical assessment.